druths/xp/README.md

 `$PLN(data.tsv)` will access only this pipeline's version of the file - even if many pipelines are downloading the files at various times.

-(Note that `$` is treated as a special character by flex and so identifiers such as `$PATH` or `$1` will be parsed as flex variables.
+(Note that `$` is treated as a special character by xp and so identifiers such as `$PATH` or `$1` will be parsed as xp variables.
 To avoid this, escape the `$` using `\`, e.g. `\$PATH` or `\$1`).

 ## Extending Pipelines ##

 In some cases, one will want to run exactly the same pipeline over and over with different parameter settings.
-To support this, Flex allows *extending* pipelines.
+To support this, xp allows *extending* pipelines.
 Much like subclassing, extending a pipeline brings all the content of one pipeline into another one.
 Assume we are clustering some data using the process here (in pipeline `cluster_pln`).
 The process is parameterized by the